xpack/web-doxygen/website/docs/api/classes/linkedmap.md

-<p>Removes an object from the container and deletes it.
-Returns true if the object was deleted or false it is was not found.</p>
+Removes an object from the container and deletes it.
+Returns true if the object was deleted or false it is was not found.

-<p>Definition at line 183 of file <a href="/web-doxygen/docs/api/files/src/linkedmap-h">linkedmap.h</a>.</p>
+Definition at line 183 of file <a href="/web-doxygen/docs/api/files/src/linkedmap-h">linkedmap.h</a>.

 <div class="doxyProgramListing">